 Pets may be at risk if they touch or eat plants that are still wet with spray from products containing glyphosate.
 Animals exposed to products with glyphosate may drool, vomit, have diarrhea, lose their appetite, or seem sleepy.

 In humans, glyphosate does not easily pass through the skin.
-Glyphosate taken in through the skin or by mouth goes through the body in less than one day.
-Glyphosate leaves the body in urine and feces without being changed into another chemical.
+Glyphosate that is absorbed or ingested will pass through the body relatively quickly.
+The vast majority of glyphosate leaves the body in urine and feces without being changed into another chemical.

-Glyphosate exposure has not been linked to developmental or reproductive effects in rats except at very high doses that were repeated during pregnancy.
+Glyphosate exposure has been linked to developmental and reproductive effects at high doses that were administered to rats repeatedly during pregnancy.
 These doses made the mother rats sick.
 The rat fetuses gained weight more slowly, and some fetuses had skeletal defects.
+These effects were not observed at lower doses.

 No information was found linking exposure to glyphosate with asthma or other diseases.